CIS Critical Security Controls Navigator

 14/14 Safeguards

-Show Unselected
+Hide Unselected

-Establish and maintain a data management process.
+Establish and maintain a documented data management process.
 In the process, address data sensitivity, data owner, handling of data, data retention limits, and disposal requirements, based on sensitivity and retention standards for the enterprise.
 Review and update documentation annually, or when significant enterprise changes occur that could impact this Safeguard.

 IG1IG2IG3

-Establish and maintain a data inventory, based on the enterprise's data management process.
+Establish and maintain a data inventory based on the enterprise’s data management process.
 Inventory sensitive data, at a minimum.
 Review and update inventory annually, at a minimum, with a priority on sensitive data.

 IG1IG2IG3